Palmerston North Boys' High student bowls six-wicket perfect over

 "And then, the rest of them, I hit the poles for the rest of them.
 Four clean bowled, and the last one was an LBW."

-Having had a hat-trick before - three wickets in three balls - Rowe wasn't too phased when that milestone approached.
+Having had a hat-trick before - three wickets in three balls - Rowe wasn't too fazed when that milestone approached.

 "The umpire, I was talking to him a bit, and he said 'I haven't seen many hat-tricks in my time'.